Ahmed-Reda-elshahawy/ITI-Full-Stack-.Net-Training-Journey/notes/markdown/iti-d0053-angular.md

 <h1>{{ 'hello' | concat: ' world' }}</h1>
 ```

-## Input Reference in Angular
+## Template Variable (Input Reference) in Angular

-- Input reference is used to get the reference of the input element.
+- Template Variable (Input Reference) is used to get the reference of the input element.
 - Use `#` symbol to create the reference.

 **Example:**